DavidBolaji/stackbuld/README.md

 - `npm run test:watch`: Runs test while watching changes.

 ## Testing
 The project uses React Testing Library for testing.
-Tests are located in the src/tests directory.
+Tests are located in the __test__ directory.
 To run the tests, use the following command:

 5. **Preview the production build**:
    ```bash